SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/8.0.0/PyNNOnSpinnakerInstall.md

 published: true
 ---

 This guide details how to install the release version of the tools required to run simulations on SpiNNaker using the PyNN scripting language, if you have a local SpiNNaker machine.
 If you wish to run jobs on the million-core SpiNNaker machine in Manchester, then we suggest you use our [Jupyter Notebook](/latest/jupyter) instructions, or submit jobs via the [HBP Portal](/latest/hbp_portal) instead.

-# Installation

-You must first install the Python.
-Continue to the [Virtualenv Installation](#Virtualenv), [Central Installation](#Central),  or [User-only Installation](#User) to install the remaining requirements, depending on the needs of your working environment.
-If you are unsure what to choose, the option that will most likely work is the [Virtualenv Installation](#Virtualenv).

-__Note__: sPyNNakerExternalDevicesPlugin, sPyNNakerExtraModelsPlugin and sPyNNaker8 are no longer required.
-These extra modules have been merged in to the main sPyNNaker module.
-You will be asked to uninstall these modules below if you have previously installed them, but will note that there are no instructions for installing a newer version.

 * [Operating Systems and Python](#Python)
 * [Installation](#Installation)